Dementia Care - Derriford Hospital

 - We are working to ensure that patients with dementia are treated with respect and dignity and given the appropriate care.

-- We have champions of elder care across all wards, which ensures continued service improvement for the elderly, and those with dementia.
+- We have champions of elder care across all wards, which ensures continued service improvement for the elderly and those with dementia.

 - We also have a dedicated Safeguarding team to investigate incidents and protect those who are deemed vulnerable due to their dementia.

-We have a fracture clinic, chestnut unit, clinical decision unit, and the four Health Care of Elderly Wards which have all been awarded 'Dementia Friendly status'.
-We continue to strive to ensure these standards are common place.
+We have a Fracture Clinic, Chestnut Unit, Clinical Decision Unit, and the four Health Care of Elderly Wards, which have all been awarded 'Dementia Friendly status.'.
+We continue to strive to ensure these standards are commonplace.
 Hundreds of staff from all departments have already undertaken Dementia Friends training.

-Dementia is not age specific, but our risk increases as we age, in those under 65 it is often called early-onset dementia.
-The greatest barrier to research, support, treatments and possible cures for dementia is the perceived stigma; however early diagnosis means better support and treatments.
+Dementia is not age-specific, but our risk increases as we age; in those under 65, it is often called early-onset dementia.
+The greatest barrier to research, support, treatments and possible cures for dementia is the perceived stigma; however, early diagnosis means better support and treatments.
 If you feel yourself or a loved one may be showing any signs of dementia, discuss it and seek medical advice.
-We all forget things so it won't always mean you have dementia, but talking to someone may give you that peace of mind.
+We all forget things, so it won't always mean you have dementia, but talking to someone may give you that peace of mind.

 More information